Sammcb/Sammcb.github.io/pages/devlogs/anniversary/devlog1.md

 ### Feedback
 {:.feedback}

 Thank you for reading!
 If you have any corrections, please create an [issue](https://github.com/Sammcb/Sammcb.github.io/issues/new/choose).
-If you have any general suggestions or feedback, check out the [discussion](https://github.com/Sammcb/Sammcb.github.io/discussions/6) for this devlog!
+If you have any general suggestions or feedback, check out my devlog [discussion](https://github.com/Sammcb/Sammcb.github.io/discussions/3)!